girishabs/spa_new/README.md

-# auction-protocol
+# Second Price Auction (SPA) protocol
-This is for the implementation of the auction protocol.
+This is for the implementation of the Second Price Auction (SPA) protocol as specified in the paper: https://eprint.iacr.org/2024/1011.

 The code is written in C++ and makes use of the OpenSSL library for the elliptic curve group operations and BIGNUM operations.